Coming Soon to AppExchange — 2026

 Drop It In

-Drag multiDatePickDates onto your Record Page in App Builder and configure these key properties:
+Drag the Date component onto your page in App Builder and configure these key properties:

 • relatedObjectApiName — API name of your date object, e.g. Trip_Date__c